 Morning Hike by Sequim Bay

 The dogs and I started from the gate 1.5 hours before sunrise.
-The sky lit up as we passed the high point at mile two, then the path dipped to the end by the clearing.
-Glad to have brought microspikes since it was icy higher up the road.
+The sky lit up as we passed the high point at mile two, and then the path dipped to the end by the clearing.
+I was glad to have brought microspikes since it was icy higher up the road.

 See more trip photos here.